Locke-Park/R-with-QSS/README.md

 # R-with-QSS
-I will upload R code and output, learning a book, Quantative Social Science written by Kosuke Imai.
+I will upload R code and output, learning a book <Quantative Social Science> written by Kosuke Imai.